 These were the results of a poll conducted by Manpower Group, one of the three largest global staffing companies.
 The poll is important because it represents a real-life view on the future of the labor market, not a forecast by an analyst estimating which jobs or tasks can – in theory – be automated.

 Manpower Group’s poll gives one more crucial insight: almost all companies realize that they will have to focus on educating their staff, that they can’t rely on being able to find skilled staff for the fast evolving workplace.
 Moreover, it is almost shocking how fast this realization has spread.
-In 2015, only 20% of companies said they are upskilling their workforce, 54% said they have done it in 2018, while 84% expect they will have to be doing it by 2020 as they won’t be able to find the talent that they need at the moment.
+In 2015, only 20% of companies said they are upskilling their workforce.
+However, in 2018, 54% said they have done it and 84% expect they will have to be doing it by 2020 as they won’t be able to find the talent that they need at the moment.

 The poll thus gives us these key insights: